awsdocs/aws-net-developer-guide/doc_source/sso.md

 ## Prerequisites<a name="sso-prereq"></a>

-Before using AWS SSO, you must perform certain tasks, such as choosing an identity source and configuring the relevant AWS accounts and applications\.
+Before using IAM Identity Center, you must perform certain tasks, such as choosing an identity source and configuring the relevant AWS accounts and applications\.
 For additional information, see the following:
-+ For general information about these tasks, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS Single Sign\-On User Guide*\.
++ For general information about these tasks, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *IAM Identity Center User Guide*\.
-+ For specific task examples, see the list of [tutorials](#sso-tutorial-links) at the end of this topic\.
++ For specific task examples, see the list of tutorials at the end of this topic\.
 However, be sure to review the information in this topic before trying out the tutorials\.

 ## Setting up an SSO profile<a name="sso-profiles"></a>

-After AWS SSO is [configured](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the relevant AWS account, a named profile for SSO must be added to the user's shared AWS `config` file\.
-This profile is used to connect to the AWS SSO *[user portal](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-the-portal.html)*, which returns short\-term credentials for the IAM permissions that have been configured for the user\.
+After IAM Identity Center is [configured](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the relevant AWS account, a named profile for SSO must be added to the user's shared AWS `config` file\.
+This profile is used to connect to the *[AWS access portal](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-the-portal.html)*, which returns short\-term credentials for the IAM permissions that have been configured for the user\.

 The shared `config` file is typically named `%USERPROFILE%\.aws\config` in Windows and `~/.aws/config` in Linux and macOS\.
 You can use your preferred text editor to add a new profile for SSO\.
 Alternatively, you can use the `aws configure sso` command\.
-For more information about this command, see [Configuring the AWS CLI to use AWS Single Sign\-On](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.
+For more information about this command, see [Configuring the AWS CLI to use IAM Identity Center](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.

 The new profile is similar to the following: